UNINETTSigma2/documentation/code_development/guides/gpu_usage.md

 (gpuusage)=
 # Basic commands for GPU-usage

 We present some basic command-lines that provide statistics about GPU utilization.
 A special focus here will be the commands [`nvidia-smi`](https://developer.nvidia.com/nvidia-system-management-interface) and [`rocm-smi`](https://sep5.readthedocs.io/en/latest/ROCm_System_Managment/ROCm-System-Managment.html), which can be used for monitoring GPU devices on heterogenous systems involving CPUs and GPUs.
 This guide is motivated by the increase use of software with GPU support, and in which the access to GPU usage is not often trivial.
-It thus represents an initial step towards improving the utilisation of GPUs.
+It thus represents an initial step towards improving the utilization of GPUs.

 This guide should be useful for users who are running GPU-based applications.
 By the end of this guide, users will learn about:
 -	How to run [`nvidia-smi`](https://developer.nvidia.com/nvidia-system-management-interface) and [`rocm-smi`](https://sep5.readthedocs.io/en/latest/ROCm_System_Managment/ROCm-System-Managment.html) commands on HPC systems.
 -	How to access specific information related to hardware and software; in particular:
-    -	GPU and memory utilisations
+    -	GPU and memory utilizations
     -	Device statistics
     -	Device monitoring
     -	Device topology